-- 3. Amendments and such other matters as directed by the Executive Council. - B. Governance of CEDA balloting includes: - 1.
-Production and distribution of a formal, written ballot to all eligible voters; - 2.
+- B. Governance of CEDA balloting includes: - 1.
+Production and distribution of a formal ballot to all eligible voters; - 2.
 Setting and announcing the dates that a ballot is open for voting.
 Each ballot must remain open for a minimum of 14 days; - 3.
 Providing confirmation that each individual ballot has been received and will be tabulated; - 4.
 Announcing results, including reporting the total number of ballots received and the total number of votes cast for each candidate and each ballot item.
 The Executive Secretary should also publish a voter roll of each program that voted in that election.
-This information should only contain a list of which programs voted and not include any information about how that program voted. - C. Insure official records of the current standings of schools in CEDA sweepstakes competition are maintained and periodically to communicate this information to the membership of the Association.
-The Executive Secretary need not personally calculate the points and may delegate this duty and provide resources to insure the points are maintained.
-Even if delegated, ultimate responsibility for the completion and accuracy of the points resides with the Executive Secretary. - D. Correspond in the name of the Association with prospective tournament hosts and/or members of the Association; - E. Serve as a voting member of the Executive Council; - F. Establish an agenda for the annual business meetings of the Association with the assistance of the President; and - G. Maintain an updated version of the Constitution and Bylaws and disseminate these to the membership periodically. - H. Shall call and organize any necessary email, listserve or other computer or electronic discussions of the Executive Council. - I. To ensure that officers' and regional representatives' names are included in the National Communication Association Convention Program. - J. Accept membership applications to CEDA, receive all membership dues and other payments to the Association. - K. Approve the applications to host CEDA-sanctioned tournaments. - L. Distribute the Association's journal and maintain a library of back issues.
+This information should only contain a list of which programs voted and not include any information about how that program voted. - C. Insure official records of the current standings of schools in CEDA sweepstakes competition are maintained and periodically to communicate this information to the membership of the Association; - D. Correspond in the name of the Association with prospective tournament hosts and/or members of the Association; - E. Serve as a voting member of the Executive Council; - F. Establish an agenda for the annual business meetings of the Association with the assistance of the President; - G. Maintain an updated version of the Constitution and Bylaws and disseminate these to the membership periodically.; - H. Call and organize any necessary discussions of the Executive Council; - I. To ensure that officers' and regional representatives' names are included in the National Communication Association Convention Program.; - J. Accept membership applications to CEDA; - K. Approve the applications to host CEDA-sanctioned tournaments. - L. Distribute the Association's journal and maintain an archive of back issues.